mhbeals/scissorsandpaste/Individual MD Entries/1818-09-05_Caledonian Mercury_129.md

 CanadaThe inhabitants of Upper Canada have had another meeting, under the title of
-                    a Convention at York ; when they came to the the following resolutions ; Richard Beasely, Esq. in the chair :–"Resolved–1.
+                    a Convention at York ; when they came to the following resolutions ; Richard Beasely, Esq. in the chair :–"Resolved–1.
 That whilst this Convention holds it one one of the most sacred right of British subjects at all times directly to petition the throne of their Sovereign relative to their grievances, yet nevertheless, under the present peculiar existing circumstances